 Very recently, I dated a man who was 15 years older than myself.
 Before this relationship, all of my past relationships involved infidelity.
 Going into this relationship, I let this man know that I was still working through certain aspects of my past relationships, such as the lack of respect and being cheated on.
 Now at the beginning of our relationship, everything was great!
 But whenever we were out in public, he would stare women down and it always made me so uncomfortable and very cringeworthy.
 When it came down to it, I told him how I felt and how I thought that we could communicate and work through it.
 But instead of working through it, he broke up with me.
 Should I have handled this situation differently?

-Okay, I am so very sorry that you have experienced so much turmoil and upheaval in your relationships, but I am seeing a bigger problem here that isn’t being discussed.
+I am so very sorry that you aren’t writing to me about better circumstances.
+But I am happy that you reached out and that you are open to changing your perception of events and your experiences.
+And I am also sorry that you have experienced so much turmoil and upheaval in your relationships, but I am seeing a bigger problem here that isn’t being discussed.
+So, let’s focus on that!

-So, let’s first focus on that!
 In most of your relationships, your partners have shown a lack of respect towards you and your needs.
 Because of that, I would like to focus on an exercise that I believe can truly help you forgive, heal and move on from your experiences with your exes.
+But it will also change the way you view yourself and your past experiences.
 The exercise we are about to do is known as the mirror exercise.

 So, with that being said, let’s begin.
-Grab a piece of paper and something to write with, the exercise is easier whenever you can see your thoughts and reflect upon them.
+Grab a piece of paper and something to write with.
+The exercise is easier whenever you can see your thoughts and reflect upon them rather than just thinking them or voicing them aloud.
 So, once you have your materials, write out a sentence of why you are upset.

 The Who: My partners